“This post may contain affiliate links. Please read my disclosure for more info.

 Remember, sometimes spending a little money can save a lot of money.
 So investing in things like caulk, pipe or attic insulation or a smart thermostat will more than pay for themselves during the first year.

 How about you?
-Have you found any ingenious ways to save electricity this year?
+Have any ideas to save electricity in your home?

 Join to Receive Your FREE eBook.
 50+ Ways to Save All Year Long.